-Personal branding seems to belong to Gen-X and Gen-Y. They’re talking about it, blogging about it, and using it more than Boomers.
+They’re talking about it, blogging about it, and using it more than Boomers it seems.

-Or that the process of defining and communicating your personal brand is different than for younger generations?
+Does that mean that the process of defining and communicating your personal brand is different for boomers, than for younger generations?

 If you believe some of what they have to say about personal branding, you may answer “yes”.